-6 (1) Other than the rules of conflict of laws, the following matters are governed by the law of the governing jurisdiction for a trust or a mutual fund:

-- (a) the validity of the trust or mutual fund; - (b) the construction of the trust or mutual fund; - (c) the administration of the trust or mutual fund;

-(d) a matter set out in Parts 3, 4 and 5.

-(2) Subject to subsection (3), the governing jurisdiction for a trust or mutual fund is,

-(a) if the trust instrument states that it is governed by the laws of a province or territory of Canada, that province or territory; or

-(b) if the trust instrument does not state that it is governed by the laws of a province or territory of Canada, the place where the administration of the trust or mutual fund is principally carried out.

-(3) For the purposes of subsection (2), at a special meeting of the unitholders of a trust or mutual fund, the unit-holders may, by special resolution, amend the trust instrument to designate or change a governing jurisdiction for the trust or mutual fund.
+- 6(1) Other than the rules of conflict of laws, the following matters are governed by the law of the jurisdiction for a trust or a mutual fund: - (a) the validity of the trust or mutual fund; - (b) the construction of the trust or mutual fund; - (c) the administration of the trust or mutual fund; - (d) a matter set out in Parts 3, 4 and 5. - (2) Subject to subsection (3), the jurisdiction for a trust or mutual fund is, - (a) if the trust instrument states that it is governed by the laws of a province or territory of Canada, that province or territory; or - (b) if the trust instrument does not state that it is governed by the laws of a province or territory of Canada, the province or territory where the administration of the trust or mutual fund is principally carried out. - (3) For the purposes of subsection (2), at a special meeting of the unit-holders of a trust or mutual fund, the unit-holders may, by special resolution, amend the trust instrument to designate or change the jurisdiction for the trust or mutual fund.

+Comment: The Act sets out express conflict of laws rules to determine the governing law of an income trust, a subsidiary trust or a mutual fund.
+If the trust instrument sets out a law governing the instrument, that law will be the governing law of the trust.
+If the trust instrument omits a choice of law provision, the governing law will be the place where the administration of the trust is principally carried out.
+Each jurisdiction in Canada is to give reciprocal recognition to a trust instrument choosing the law of another Canadian jurisdiction (Recommendation 36).

+The Act specifies that, in addition to any other requirement provided for in a trust instrument, holders of not less than 2/3rds of units voted may change the governing law of an income trust, subsidiary trust or mutual fund to another jurisdiction.
+A trust instrument may provide a greater, but not lesser, approval threshold (Recommendation 37).

-Part 2 - Unit-holder Immunity
+PART 2 - UNIT-HOLDER IMMUNITY

-Recommendation 7: The Act subsume any stand-alone Provincial statute providing a liability shield in favour of unit-holders of trusts that are reporting issuers and adopt the immunity formulation found in the Ontario Act, making it apply on a uniform basis in all Provinces.
-The liability shield would extend to unit-holders of income trusts, subsidiary trusts and ordinary mutual funds.

-Recommendation 8: Like the Income Trust Liability Act (British Columbia), the unit-holder immunity rule in the Act apply with retroactive effect.

-Note: Recommendation 9 is at the end of the document.

-Note: exception to Recommendation 3 - except with respect to recommendations 7, 8, 9, 36 and 37 below, the Act not apply to a trust in which investors are entitled to receive, on demand or within a specified period after demand, an amount computed by reference to the value of a proportionate interest in the whole or part of the net assets of the fund.